riceissa/issarice.com/wiki/music-i-like-to-listen-to.md

 status: draft
 license: CC BY
 tags: ["music", "personal", "japan"]
+aliases: music, music I listen to, music I like
 ---

 This was originally written as an answer to the Quora question "[What music does Issa Rice listen to?](!q)"